Meet Our Board

 (Founder and Board Chair)

-Janelle Wong has lived in Montgomery County since 2012.
+Janelle Wong (she/her) has lived in Montgomery County since 2012.
 She is the parent of two MCPS students.
 She is a professor of Asian American Studies at the University of Maryland, College Park.
 She has written four books and numerous academic articles on Asian American politics.
 She is active on the MoCo NAACP Parents Council.

 Janelle Wong